-Compared to other coating types, lamination provides the best protection from moisture.
-Long-run projects also typically prefer to use lamination due to its longevity and dust resistance.
+Note: Compared to other coating types, lamination provides the best protection from moisture.
+Long-run projects also typically prefer to use lamination due to their longevity and dust resistance.

 Another advantage of lamination is its artwork output.
 When you see that beautiful matte box in Sephora or Holt Renfrew in many beauty products, the chances of them using lamination is quite high.

 UV & AQ Semi-Gloss Finishing

 If you’re looking for a less expensive option, you might want to consider low gloss AQ coating.
 Since AQ Semi-Gloss is water-based, it is a food-safe alternative. (please check with your manufacturer to verify their FDA compliant AQ coating).

 AQ is often the default of all coatings because of its price and effectiveness.
 It provides a low gloss sheen that gives a bit of texture to the packaging but not too much that it distracts the eyes.

 Ultraviolet Coatings (or UV coating), on the other hand, generates a glossy appearance just like gloss lamination.